WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/podcast.md

 In collaboration with the [Society for Cinema and Media Studies](https://www.cmstudies.org/) (SCMS), “Presenting the Past” features a series of informed conversations with scholars, educators, industry professionals, researchers, archivists, and others about significant events, issues, and topics documented in the more than 70 years of programming available in the American Archive of Public Broadcasting collection.

-### Episode 03: Indigenous Public Media with Producer Shirley Sneve
+### Episode 03: Indigenous Public Media with Shirley Sneve, Vice President of Broadcasting for <i>Indian Country Today</i>
+Aug 10, 2021

 <YOUTUBE>

-July, 2021<br>
-Episode description:<br>
-In the third episode of "Presenting the Past," Shirley Sneve, Vice President of Indian Country Today, reflects on the intergenerational perspectives that make Indigenous media unique.
-In her former role as the Executive Director of Vision Maker Media, Sneve was instrumental in organizing the [Vision Maker Media Documentaries Collection](https://americanarchive.org/special_collections/vision-maker-media) in the AAPB, featuring 40 Native produced documentaries.
-Sneve highlights documentaries from that collection that reflect on the importance of Indigenous cultural preservation.
+In the third episode of "Presenting the Past," Shirley Sneve, Vice President of Broadcasting for <i>Indian Country Today</i>, reflects on her work with <i>Indian Country Today</i>, Vision Maker Media (VMM), and archiving with the AAPB.
+Sneve also comments on the history of Native American public broadcasting, and presents excerpts from a number of the documentaries that VMM has supported that present a diversity of perspectives on traditional and contemporary Native American culture.

-<i>Content warning: this archival content contains descriptions of violence and racial slurs.</i>

 Credits:<br>
 Hosted, recorded, and edited by Christine Becker<br>